KhanMuhamamdT/Project2final/project-worksheet.md

 This apploication will provide latest foreign exchange reference rates.
 Basically this app will provide the three search
 - Latest Link
-	After clicking on the link application will provide the latest reference rates .
+	-After clicking on the link application will provide the latest reference rates .
 Eur will be used for the base currency.

 ## Project Links